Seasonal Safety Tips

 FOURTH OF JULY SAFETY TIPS

-The SPCA for Monterey County advises that the 4th of July holiday can be a dangerous holiday for pets.
+SPCA Monterey County advises that the 4th of July holiday can be a dangerous holiday for pets.
 While fireworks can be an exciting part of holiday celebrations, they frighten many of our community’s companion animals.
-Traditionally The SPCA and other area animal shelters see a rise in the number of stray dogs and cats following the July 4th festivities.
+Traditionally the SPCA and other area animal shelters see a rise in the number of stray dogs and cats following the July 4th festivities.
 This increase in stray animals can also increase the number of animals hit by cars.
 The SPCA advises the following precautions to help keep your pets safe:

 - Keep your pets indoors or in a secure, confined area where they feel comfortable.
 If your pet has a favorite blanket or toy, be sure he has that nearby.